kaminiwalunj/OpenAIWorkshop/scenarios/prompt_engineering/03_Advanced_Concepts.md

 ## Summary

-In this lab, you have gained in-depth theoretical and advanced practical knowledge related to OpenAI and various types of  prompt engineering methods.
+In this exercise, you have gained in-depth theoretical and advanced practical knowledge related to OpenAI and various types of  prompt engineering methods.

 ### Click on Next >> to proceed with the next exercise.